Fall Things to Do

 Morning and Afternoon

 There are many things to look forward to in the fall: tailgating, football, bloody marys, pumpkin pie, hoodies, a stylish yet affordable cashmere cardigan.
 But perhaps nothing signifies our excitement for the best season as much as a trip to an orchard or pumpkin farm.
-In Greater Des Moines, two options reign supreme.
+In Greater Des Moines, a few options reign supreme.

 The first is Center Grove Orchard in Cambridge, located about 30 miles north of Des Moines.
 Open from August to November, this 20-acre orchard is a mandatory autumn experience for families all over the metro.
 There’s of course the pumpkin patch and the apple orchard, but there’s also a sunflower meadow (More.
 Great.
 Pics.), a county store, and eight different restaurants and food vendors.
 Oh, we didn’t even mention The Farmyard which includes (deep breath): hayrides, a combine slide, a corn pool, baby goats, a corn maze, jumping pillows, slingshots, super slides, and train rides.
 You’re going to need multiple cider donuts to get through this.